chinmayhegde/fodl/_posts/2022-01-18-representation01.md

 Analogously, one can extend this definition to $L$ layers for any $L \geq 1$.
 The nomenclature is a bit funny sometimes.
 The above example is either called a "3-layer network" or "2-hidden-layer network", depending on who you ask.
 The output $y$ is considered as its own layer and not considered as "hidden" (also notice that it doesn't have any activation in this case; that's typical.)

-## Memorization capacity of shallow networks
+## Memorization capacity: Standard results
 {:.label}

 <script>